chadmeruwang/CrossBridges/README.md

 4. Two executables will be built
    ```
    cross_bridge_simulator : the simulator to solve cross bridges problems
-   simulator_test : the test program to validate the correctness of the code
+   simulator_test : the test program to validate correctness of the code
    ```
 ## How to Run/Test Simulator ##
 1. ./cross_bridge_simulator path_to_input_yaml_file.
 For example